Not Yet Published

 “I could tap into my retirement fund until then.
 I’ve saved enough to cover two years of expenses.”

-“You can’t count on that payout.
+“That’s not enough.
 Once TyrThor sees you’re solo, they’ll bury you under an avalanche of motions.
 This case will drag out for years.”

 “Of course.
 That’s straight out of their playbook.”